mgarratt/grunt-phpcs/README.md

 Type: `string` Default: `false`

-Type of report output: "full", "xml", "checkstyle", "csv", "emacs", "source", "summary", "svnblame" or "gitblame" (the "full" report is printed by default)
+Type of report output: "full", "xml", "checkstyle", "csv", "emacs", "source", "summary", "svnblame" or "gitblame" (the "full" report is printed by default).
+This option can also be set by running the task with `--report=<report>`.

 ####reportFile
 Type: `string` Default: `false`

 Log report to the file.
-This option can also be set by running the task with `--report-file`.
+This option can also be set by running the task with `--report-file=<report file>`.

 ####severity
 Type: `Integer` Default: `false`

 The minimum severity required to display an error or warning.
 This option can also be set by running the task with `--severity=<severity>`.

+####errorSeverity
+Type: `Integer` Default: `false`

+The minimum severity required to display an error.
+This option can also be set by running the task with `--error-severity=<severity>`.

 ####warningSeverity
 Type: `Integer` Default: `false`

-The minimum severity required to display awarning.
-This option can also be set by running the task with `--severity-warning=<severity>`.
+The minimum severity required to display a warning.
+This option can also be set by running the task with `--warning-severity=<severity>`.

 ####standard
 Type: `String`  Default: `false`